- JFK and RFK Oral History Collections

 For every oral history interview in the John F. Kennedy and Robert F. Kennedy Oral History Collections, the transcript, and not the recording, is considered the official historical record.
 When recordings are available (not all are), researchers may listen to them for background information, though may quote from or cite the transcript, only.

 Unless specific restrictions are included in the foreword to an interview transcript, researchers may quote, paraphrase, or cite the transcript in a publication.
-The preferred form of citation may be found here: citing and crediting library holdings.
+The preferred form of citation may be found in our Citation Guide.

 Direct quotations from transcripts in which donors have retained copyright are limited to portions allowable under the "fair use" doctrine of the U.S. copyright law.
-Quotes exceeding fair use require the written permission of interviewees or their representatives; for more information, please consult: copyright of audiovisual materials.
+Quotes exceeding fair use require the written permission of interviewees or their representatives; for more information, please consult our Copyright page.